LCC-CIT/CS295N-CourseMaterials/Labs/Lab05/Lab5Instructions_CS295N.md

 Upload the following to the Code Review Forum:

-1. Your web site's URL on Smarter ASP.NET
+1. Your web site's URLs on SmarterASP.NET:
-2. A document containing screen-shots of the web app in the tutoril from part 1 running in your browser. (please use .docx or .pdf format)
+   - The temporary URL.
+   - The domain name you registered.

 ####Production Version